Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

         - Root folder: **e2e_samples/parking_sensors/adf**
         - Import Existing Data Factory resource to repository: **Selected**
         - Branch to import resource into: **Use Collaboration**
-    5. Navigate to "Author" tab, you should see all the pipelines deployed.
-    6. Navigate to "Triggers" below.
-Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
-    7. Click `Publish` to publish changes.
-       - NOTE: Publishing a change is required to generate the `adf_publish` branch which is required in the next the Release pipelines.
-   8. Optional.
-Do a git pull, you will encounter a merge conflict* -- accept all **incoming** changes.
-      - *this is because during the deployment, the Linked Services definitions were updated to point  each newly deployed environment.

    **NOTE:** Only the DEV Data Factory should be setup with Git integration.
+Do **NOT** setup git integration in the STG and PROD Data Factories.

 4. **Trigger a Release**

+   1. In the Data Factory portal, navigate to "Manage > Triggers".
+Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
+Click `Publish` to publish changes.
+      - Publishing a change is **required** to generate the `adf_publish` branch which is required in the next the Release pipelines.
-   1. In Azure DevOps, create a new a Release by running the Build Pipeline (**mdw-park-ci-artifacts**) of `master`.
+   2. In Azure DevOps, notice a new run of the Build Pipeline (**mdw-park-ci-artifacts**) off `master`.
       - This will build the Python package and SQL DACPAC, then publish these as Pipeline Artifacts.
-   2. After completion, this should automatically trigger the Release Pipeline (**mdw-park-cd-release**)
+   3. After completion, this should automatically trigger the Release Pipeline (**mdw-park-cd-release**)
-      - This will take the Build artifacts and deploy these across environments.
+      - This will deploy the artifacts across environments.

 Congratulations!! 🥳 You have successfully setup the solution.
 For next steps, we recommend watching [this presentation](https://www.youtube.com/watch?v=Xs1-OU5cmsw) for a detailed walk-through of the running solution.
 If you've encountered any issues, please file a Github issue with the relevant error message and replication steps.

+#### Deployed Resources

+After a successful deployment, you should have the following resources:

+- In Azure, **three (3) Resource Groups** (one per environment) each with the following Azure resources.
+   - **Data Factory** - with pipelines, datasets, linked services, triggers deployed and configured correctly per environment.
+   - **Data Lake Store Gen2** and a **Service Principal (SP)** with Storage Contributor rights assigned.
+   - **Databricks workspace**
+     - notebooks uploaded at `/notebooks` folder in the workspace
+     - SparkSQL tables created
+     - ADLS Gen2 mounted at `dbfs:/mnt/datalake` using the Storage Service Principal.
+   - **Azure Synapse (formerly SQLDW)** - currently, empty.
+The Release Pipeline will deploy the SQL Database objects.
+   - **Application Insights**
+   - **KeyVault** with all relevant secrets stored.
+   - All above Azure resources are tagged with correct Environment.
+ - In Azure DevOps
+   - **Four (4) Azure Pipelines**
+     - mdw-park-cd-release - Release Pipeline
+     - mdw-park-ci-artifacts - Build Pipeline
+     - mdw-park-ci-qa-python - "QA" pipeline runs on PR to master
+     - mdw-park-ci-qa-sql - "QA" pipeline runs on PR to master
+   - **Three (3) Variables Groups** - one per environment
+   - **Four (4) Service Connections**
+     - **Three Azure Service Connections** (one per environment) each with a **Service Principal** with Contributor rights to the corresponding Resource Group.
+     - **Github Service Connection** for retrieving code from Github
 <!--TODO: Add Cleanup script-->

 ### Data Lake Physical layout